Back

 Choose your distributor

 If you are an independent musician, you will likely not be signed to a label that would normally handle your distribution.
 In this case, you need to pick a distributor who will send your music to stores like Spotify.
-Some examples of distributors you can use are Ditto, CD Baby, Tunecore and even Vampr distribute!
+Some examples of distributors you can use are Ditto, CD Baby, Tunecore and even Vampr Distribution!

 These online distributors do not take any copyright, unlike a label.
 Instead, they may take a one-off fee or a subscription fee that is very affordable.